PojavLauncherTeam/pojavlauncherteam.github.io/MODS-UNSUPPORTED.md

 # Unsupported Mods and Clients
 Not everything that works on PC works on PojavLauncher.
-Below is a non-exhaustive list of mods that may not work:
+Below is a non-exhaustive list of mods that **may** not work.

 ## Performance Mods + Shaders
 - [Sodium](https://www.curseforge.com/minecraft/mc-mods/sodium) **([patch](https://www.mediafire.com/folder/n004fh6pxuxk8/Sodium_1.17%2B) for GL4ES)**